Dev Alahan

 Dev Alahan is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by Jimmi Harkishin, the character's first appearance was broadcast on 10 November 1999.
-He is the ex-husband of Sunita (Shobna Gulati) and father to Amber Kalirai (Nikki Patel), Aadi Alahan (Zennon Ditchett/Adam Hussain) and Asha Alahan (Tanisha Gorey).
-Dev departed on 13 February 2015, after Harkishin asked for an extended break from the show, and returned on 1 June 2015.
-On 6 April 2019, it was announced that Harkishin would take a two-month break.
+He is the ex-husband of the late Sunita Alahan (Shobna Gulati), husband to Bernie Winter (Jane Hazlegrove) and father to Amber Kalirai (Nikki Patel), Aadi Alahan (Zennon Ditchett/Adam Hussain) and Asha Alahan (Tanisha Gorey).
+And Shareen.
+Harkishin took breaks from the role on several occasions including in 2004, 2015, 2019 and 2025.